msinton/algae/readme.md

 - `createSqsConsumer[F](amazonAwsAsync, queueUrl)`.

-To create ant `SqsProvider`, you can use these functions:
+To create an `SqsProvider`, you can use these functions:

 - `createSqsProvider[F](credentials, region, queueUrl)`, or